ampproject/amphtml/extensions/amp-story-audio-sticker/amp-story-audio-sticker.md

 ### `sticker` {string} optional

+Default value: “cat-sticker”, which would be used if the input value is invalid or is not provided.

-Which of the 4 premade stickers to use:
+A list of premade stickers to use:

 | Accepted Value | Pre-tap Image                                                                                   | Post-tap Image                                                                                    |
 | -------------- | ----------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |